Add a CRM Integration Template

 Configure authentication method

-In the Configure Authentication Method section, configure the authentication method based on the CRM system's requirements.
+In the Request Configuration > Authentication Method section, configure the authentication method based on the CRM system's requirements.

 None authentication